They can be used for a variety of reasons:

-Which one will be best for you will depend on various factors such as size, shape, position of the cavity.
+Which one will be best for you will depend on various factors such as size, shape, and position of the cavity.

 Amalgam: these are the silver/grey fillings that your normally see on the back teeth.
 They are very common in NHS practices.
 Amalgam fillings are strong and can last years, however, they can be very destructive and can also stain the tooth tissues.
-Amalgam fillings do not stick to the tooth, instead they are squashed in and are larger on the bottom than the top.
+Amalgam fillings do not stick to the tooth, instead, they are squashed in and are larger on the bottom than the top.

 Due to this, you have to remove more healthy tooth tissue.
-One good aspect about amalgam fillings is that they are very effective in areas where it is difficult to keep the tooth dry.
+One good aspect of amalgam fillings is that they are very effective in areas where it is difficult to keep the tooth dry.

 Composite: This is our go to choice of filling material at Cosmetic Smile & Implant Centre as it is highly aesthetic.
 Placing composite fillings is more technically advanced and we will normally use a rubber dam to isolate the teeth.
 A rubber dam is a sheet of non latex material that present moisture from the mouth getting to the tooth, composite fillings prefer dry teeth.